Galaxies are truly extraordinary objects.

 15: And This is the Farthest Galaxy of them All

-The most distant galaxy yet recorded is GN-z11, it is about 32 billion light-years away!
+It used to be that the most distant galaxy yet recorded was GN-z11.
+It’s about 32 billion light-years away!
 We are seeing it as it existed just 400 million years after the Big Bang.

 It is so far away from us that the expansion of the universe is causing it to recede from our planet at practically the speed of light.

 Light from our galaxy will have to travel twice the age of the universe to reach this galaxy.

 Now, thanks to the James Space Telescope, we know that there are galaxies even further away that we can see.
 The current contender for the most distant galaxy is JADES-GS-z13-0.
 It has a redshift greater than 13, meaning it was throwing out light just 330 million years after the Big Bang.

 16: Traveling at the Speed of Light Won’t Get Us There

 Our galaxy is moving through space but, due to the nature of an expanding universe and their enormous distance, we can never hope to arrive at most of the galaxies we can see.

 Even if could travel at the speed of light, only 3% of galaxies are within our reach.
 The other 97% are forever beyond us.

 Galaxies are colossal, beautiful collections of staggering numbers of stars.